SimingSiming/Local-LLM/README.md

 ### Step 4.
 Open the webui for the user interface.
 The default URL is http://localhost:8080/

+### Note:
+if you run into issues of using webui, check the offical github [here](https://github.com/open-webui/open-webui)

-Congrats, now you have your local LLM installed in your local machine and start to chat with it!
+This is just an example of how you can download the LLM locally, there are many more ways to do it.
+Congrats! now you have your local LLM installed in your local machine and start to chat with it!